Semrush helps you:

 But someone searching for a longer version of that term (like “keto diet supplement”) is MUCH closer to making a purchase.

 Bottom Line?
-The traffic that you get from long tail terms tend to convert really well
+The traffic that you get from long tail terms tends to convert really well compared to traffic from head terms, as it probably comes from potential customers.

 How to Find Long Tail Keywords